-Cheapest fixed rate gas tariff for UK homes (how to find it)
+Cheapest fixed rate gas tariff for UK homes — July 2026

-Estimates only.
+Estimates only, verified July 2026.
 Prices vary by region, meter type, usage and payment method.
 Always check tariff terms, exit fees and eligibility before switching.

-Fast answer: what is the cheapest fixed rate gas tariff?
+Fast answer: what is the cheapest fixed rate gas tariff in July 2026?

-Best way to find the cheapest fixed gas deal for your home: compare total estimated annual cost (unit rate + standing charge) for your postcode and usage, then check exit fees and what happens after the fix ends.
+Best way to find your cheapest fixed gas deal: compare the total estimated annual cost (gas unit rate + standing charge) for your postcode and usage, benchmark it against the July 2026 capped level, then check the exit fee, fix length and what happens after the fix ends.

 Key takeaways (so you don’t overpay)

-- Don’t judge by unit rate alone: a low unit rate with a high standing charge can cost more overall.
+• Don’t judge by unit rate alone: a low gas unit rate with a high standing charge can cost more overall, especially for low-usage homes.

-- Check the exit fee (and whether it’s per fuel) if you might switch again.
+• Check the exit fee (and whether it is per fuel) if you might switch or move again.

 Compare fixed gas tariffs (whole of market) and get a quote

-Tell us a few details and we’ll show fixed-rate options available for your postcode.
-You’ll see estimated costs and key terms so you can choose confidently.
+Tell us a few details and we’ll show fixed-rate options available for your postcode, with estimated costs and key terms so you can choose confidently — ideally before the 1 July cap rise.

-Tip: If you’re on a smart meter or prepayment meter, select it accurately.
-It can change the tariffs you’re eligible for and the rates you see.
+Tip: If you’re on a smart or prepayment meter, select it accurately.
+It changes the tariffs you’re eligible for and the rates you see.

 How to compare fixed gas deals (in 5 minutes)

-- Get your current details: your payment method, meter type, and ideally your annual gas usage (kWh) from a bill.
+1. Get your current details: payment method, meter type, and ideally your annual gas usage (kWh) from a bill.

-- Compare total annual cost (not just the headline rate) using the same usage assumptions across tariffs.
+2. Compare total annual cost (not just the headline rate) using the same usage assumptions, and benchmark against the July 2026 capped level.

-- Check the fine print: exit fees, contract length, and what rate applies after the fix ends.
+3. Check the fine print: exit fees, fix length, and what rate applies after the fix ends.

-- Apply and switch: switching is usually admin-only—your gas supply stays on during the changeover.
+5. Apply and switch: switching is usually admin-only — your gas supply stays on during the changeover.

 Get your fixed gas quote